kristopolous/mansnip/README.md

 Mansnip is a revolutionary way to navigate through manpages, a tool that no terminal should be without!

-It will intelligently search through a man page and return the results we all are looking for.
+It will intelligently search through a manpage and return the results we all are looking for.
 Simply use it the way you use man, at the command line, followed by the search term(s) you are looking for.

-See how I can immediately find `bash(1)'s` declare using mansnip in milliseconds.
+Watch how I can immediately find `bash(1)'s` declare using mansnip in milliseconds.

 ![mansnip is amazing](http://i.9ol.es/msfade.webp)